How to open a CSV file

-Tip: If you do not have a spreadsheet program installed on your computer, consider using an online spreadsheet such as Google Docs or another free spreadsheet program.
+If you do not have a spreadsheet program installed on your computer, consider using an online spreadsheet.
+For available options, see: Where can I get a free spreadsheet program?

-If Microsoft Excel has been installed on the computer, by default CSV files should open automatically in Excel when the file is double-clicked.
+If Microsoft Excel is installed on the computer, by default CSV files should open automatically in Excel when the file is double-clicked.
 If you are getting an Open With prompt when opening the CSV file, choose Microsoft Excel from the available programs to open the file.

-If after opening the CSV file, the text is all in a single column (instead of being separated at each comma into individual columns), open the file in Microsoft Excel.
-Use the Text Import Wizard, which will prompt you to specify how you want the text separated.
+If, after opening the CSV file, the text is a single column (instead of separated by the commas), open the file in Microsoft Excel.
+Use the Text Import Wizard, which prompts you to specify how you want the text separated.
 Choose the Delimited option, then on the next screen, choose the Comma option.
-This should result in the text being separated at each comma and being placed in individual columns.
+The text will be separated at each comma and placed in individual columns.

-Note: If you don't see the Text Import Wizard and all text is still placed in a single column in Microsoft Excel, there may be an issue with how the text in the CSV file is formatted.
-If there are double quotes around each line of text, Microsoft Excel will treat that as a single record and not separate the text at each comma.
-Open the CSV file in a text editor, like Notepad, to see if there are double quotes around the lines of text.
+If you don't see the Text Import Wizard and the text is still in a single column, there may be an issue with the CSV file's formatting.
+If there are double quotes around each line of text, Microsoft Excel treats that as a single record and not separate.
+Open the CSV file in a text editor, to see if there are double quotes around the lines of text.
 You can try deleting any double quotes at the start and end of each line in the CSV file, then try opening the file in Microsoft Excel again.